 Types of Foraging

-- Scratching: Using one foot or both feet simultaneously to remove or loosen debris from the ground to reveal seeds, bugs or other food.
+- Scratching: This involves birds using one foot or both feet simultaneously to remove or loosen debris from the ground to reveal seeds, bugs, or other food.
 This is a common foraging behavior for many ground-feeding birds, including sparrows, grouse, quail, and towhees.

-- Gleaning: Careful, meticulous picking of food from a surface such as a tree, branch, grass or leaves.
-Nuthatches, chickadees, and tits glean in trees; warblers often glean from leaves and thrushes often glean from the ground.
+- Gleaning: Birds use careful, meticulous picking of food from a surface such as a tree, branch, grass, or leaves.
+Nuthatches, chickadees, and tits glean in trees; warblers often glean from leaves; and thrushes often glean from the ground.

-- Hawking: Snatching food, usually insects, with the bill while in flight and consuming it without perching.
+- Hawking: With hawking, birds snatch food, usually insects, with the bill while in flight and consuming it without perching.
 This is the most prevalent feeding method for swifts, swallows, martins, and nighthawks, but many warblers and flycatchers also practice hawking.

-- Sallying: Catching insects in the air but returning to a perch to feed, often returning to the same perch between several consecutive feedings.
+- Sallying: For sallying, birds catch insects in the air but return to a perch to feed.
+They often return to the same perch between several consecutive feedings.
 This is common foraging behavior for many flycatchers and rollers.

-- Scanning: Watching an area carefully for prey before a sudden attack to pursue it.
+- Scanning: Birds watch an area carefully for prey before suddenly attacking to pursue it.
 This is common for raptors that soar or hover over an area while looking for prey, and when they find it, their dive is swift and sudden to take it by surprise.

-- Lunging: Darting quickly after prey to strike at it rapidly, often with pauses between hunting forays.
+- Lunging: For lunging, birds dart quickly after prey to strike at it rapidly, often with pauses between hunting forays.
 This is typical foraging behavior for roadrunners and plovers, as well as for wading birds such as herons.

-- Dabbling: Tipping up while swimming to immerse the head, neck and upper body to get at aquatic foods such as algae or other vegetation.
+- Dabbling: Birds tip up while swimming to immerse the head, neck, and upper body to get at aquatic foods such as algae or other vegetation.
 Many ducks and geese use this behavior in shallow water.

-- Dipping: Dipping briefly into the water for food that is often seen rather than felt.
+- Dipping: With dipping, birds dip briefly into the water for food that is often seen rather than felt.
 Submersion may be partially or completely under the water, and gulls and dippers are experts at dipping while feeding.

-- Diving: Swimming completely under the water to forage on vegetation or pursue prey such as fish or crustaceans.
+- Diving: For diving, birds swim completely under the water to forage on vegetation or pursue prey such as fish or crustaceans.
 Mergansers and several types of ducks forage by diving, as do loons, anhingas, and penguins.

-- Plunge Diving: Diving into the water from a significant height to capture prey beneath the surface.
+- Plunge Diving: Plunge diving involves diving into the water from a significant height to capture prey beneath the surface.
 This may be done bill-first, such as with pelicans or kingfishers, or feet-first, as with ospreys and eagles.
 Some raptors, such as the great gray owl, plunge dive into the snow while hunting.

-- Skimming: Feeling along the surface of the water to capture prey at or just below the surface, such as insects or fish.
+- Skimming: With skimming, birds feel along the surface of the water to capture prey, such as insects or fish, at or just below the surface.
 Flamingos, avocets, and spoonbills are examples of surface-skimming birds, while more specialized birds such as black skimmers skim in flight.